vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 #### Using a standard library

-An Onyx compiler is not required to implement any sort of OS-specific standard library.
+An Onyx compiler is not required to implement any sort of OS-dependent standard library.
 Instead, the standard library Standard is specified elsewhere (spoiler alert: by [the Onyx Software Foundation](#the-onyx-software-foundation)).

 A standard library ought to be used as a typical package and required like any other from your code.